drauschenbach/stuart/README.md

 **GPUs.** If you are thinking about pushing closures into a GPU, Lua seems like a reasonable choice.

 **Torch.** [Torch](http://torch.ch) is the original deep-learning library ecosystem, 15+ years mature, and with deep ties to university and leading commercial interests.
 It runs on mobile phones, and serves as a fantastic case in point for why Lua makes sense for analytics jobs.
-A data scientist should be able to use Spark and Torch side-by-side, and maybe even from the same Spark Streaming job.
+A data scientist should be able to use Spark and Torch side-by-side, and maybe even from the same Spark Streaming control loop.

 ## Contributing